-We're based out of Mayfield, New York, and spend a lot of time near White River Junction, Vermont, both of which are close to many of the best trails in the northeast.
+We started in Mayfield, New York, and now live near White River Junction, Vermont, both of which are close to many of the best trails in the northeast.
 Named after the Great Range, our passion for adventure was born in the Adirondack Mountains in 2007.
 The peaks of the Great Range were among the first mountains we hiked together and are some our favorites!
 The outdoors is an essential part of our lives and colorful, natural landscapes offer us inspiration, motivation, and rejuvenation.